morepath/morepath/doc/rest.rst

     server, and what data to send to the server.

   Now add HATEOAS and get true REST.
 Now the client is coupled to the server in only one way: data.
-The URLs needed it will get from the data.
+It gets the URLs it needs from the data.
 We gain looser coupling between server and client: the server can change all its URLs and the client will continue to work.